snnz/HunspellSharp/README.md

 ## Technical notes

 HunspellSharp relies on `System.Globalization` features when converting characters to lower- or uppercase.
-If language is specified in the affix file, appropriate `CultureInfo` is used.
+If a language is specified in the affix file, the corresponding `CultureInfo` is used.
-If not, the culture is either guessed from the encoding, or defaults to the invariant culture.
+If not, the culture is either guessed from the encoding, or the invariant culture is used by default.
-In the latter case, some results may differ from the original Hunspell that uses embedded case conversion tables.
+In the latter case, some results may differ from the original Hunspell that uses built-in case conversion tables.
-For example, the invariant culture does not convert capital 'İ' to lowercase 'i', so Turkish words containing 'İ' will not be recognized as forms of lowercase dictionary words if no language is specified in the affix file and dictionary encoding is not ISO-8859-9.
-To avoid this, specify correct dictionary language explicitly.
+For example, the invariant culture does not convert capital 'İ' to lowercase 'i', so Turkish words containing 'İ' will not be recognized as forms of lowercase dictionary words if the language is not specified in the affix file and the dictionary encoding is not ISO-8859-9.
+To avoid this, explicitly specify the correct dictionary language.

+HunspellSharp parses affix files in one pass, so options that affect further parsing (SET, FLAGS) must precede options that depend on them.
+This differs from the original Hunspell, which makes two passes, picking up some options in the first pass, and then parsing the rest in the second.

+When a dictionary is added with the `AddDic` method, HunspellSharp merges its entries with existing ones, and then makes lookups in a signle runtime dictionary, whereas the original Hunspell stores additional dictionaries as separate structures, quiering them sequentially.

-N-gram suggestions may sometimes differ from the original ones, because their choice depends on the order of words in the internal hash tables, sorting algorithm and other factors, which are not the same as in the original Hunspell.
+N-gram suggestions may sometimes differ from the original ones, since their choice depends on the order of words in internal hash tables, the sorting algorithm and other factors that do not match those in the original Hunspell.

 This port is rather straightforward.
-Non-public source code does not follow usual C# conventions deliberately, in attempt to keep resemblance to the original C++ code wherever possible.
+The non-public source code intentionally does not follow normal C# conventions, in order to maintain similarity to the C++ source code where possible, making it easier to compare this port to the original.